-People who play action video games learn new sensorimotor skills more quickly than non-gamers do, according to a new study by psychology researchers at the University of Toronto.
+People who play action video games learn new sensorimotor skills more quickly than non-gamers do, according to a study by psychology researchers at the University of Toronto.

 A new sensorimotor skill, such as riding a bike or typing, requires forming a new pattern of coordination between vision and motor movement.
 With such skills, an individual progresses from novice performance, characterized by a low degree of coordination, to expert performance, with a high degree of coordination.
 As a result of successful sensorimotor learning, a person can perform these tasks with greater efficiency and automaticity, or without consciously thinking about them.